samvrlewis/coreboot/samplay.md

 defaults to use the 25MHz clock- I think.
 Section 26.1.5.3 shows the clocking frequency which is based on SYSBOOT[15:14]

 For the BBB 6.7.1 shows the boot configuration.
 DNI = do not include.
 14=1 15=0.
-So the 25MHz clock is indeed used.
+So [15:14] = [0 1] = 24MHz

 Planning to use dmtimer2 with default clock configuration.
-Means it runs at 25MHz.
+Means it runs at 24MHz.
 Aim for ~30 second resolution with the prescaler

 https://github.com/dawbarton/starterware/blob/master/platform/evmskAM335x/dmtimer.c